 You know what I really stink at?
 Side dishes.
 I can rock a main entree like nobody else but when it comes to making sure that I have healthy accompaniments to go with the star of the show, I fall seriously short.

-Since Tim and I have been eating more healthfully and counting Weight Watchers points, I've been particularly focused on making sure we have healthy light side dishes to fill out our dinner plates.
+Since Tim and I have been eating more healthfully, I've been particularly focused on making sure we have healthy light side dishes to fill out our dinner plates.
 On busy weeknights, I find that to be a particular challenge.